keamas/AzurePSScripts/RBAC/RB-ControlAzureADRBACRoles/Readme.md

 It's important that you use the newest PowerShell Module versions.
 Implement the [Update Script](https://github.com/laglergruener/AzurePSScripts/tree/master/RBAC/RB-ControlAzureADRBACRoles/UpdateModule)

-Import the AzureAD module into your Azure Automation Account
+Then import the AzureAD module into your Azure Automation Account

-#### Assign Global Admin permissions to the RunAs Account
+#### Assign Global Admin permissions to the RunAs account
 Durring the Azure Automation deployment you've created an Azure Automation RunAs Account.
 The required permissions for that account is the global admin role.

-To achive that use the following code:
+To achive that, use the following powershell code:

 ````
 Connect-AzureAD